muhamedfarish/exwp/README.md

 ## 🚀 Quick Start

-> ⚠️ Prerequisite: Docker & Docker Compose must be installed.
+> ⚠️ Prerequisite: Latest Docker & Docker Compose must be installed, Otherwise you will face errors while installing.

 ### 🔧 Run the Lab